uclagamelab/MeshCreator/README.txt

 - set version number to 0.7 in all scripts
 - AABB collider for top level
 - change max box size to max number box colliders
-- threshold for pixel on slider in the inspector
 - output island and hole information
 - dropdown list for 2d vs 3d object creation
 - dropdown list for collider selection
 - match terminology in inspector
-- turn off rigidbody by default
 - circle packing for cylinder colliders
 - holes in mesh via poly2tri
 - full code cleanup and comments
+DONE 8/2/13 - threshold for pixel on slider in the inspector DONE 8/2/13 - turn off rigidbody by default
 DONE 8/2/13 - add trigger checkbox for colliders
 DONE 8/2/13 - update version info in inspector
 DONE 8/2/13 - dropdown list for collider selection in wizard